vincentarelbundock/Rdatasets/doc/HistData/rst/Pyx.rst

 ~~~~~~

 A frequency data frame with 72 observations on the following 4 variables
-giving the distribution of 10,000 soverigns, classified according to the
+giving the distribution of 10,000 sovereigns, classified according to
-``Bags`` in which they were collected and the ``Deviation`` from the
+the ``Bags`` in which they were collected and the ``Deviation`` from the
 standard weight.

 ``Bags``